lmcrean/Crocodile-Kingdom/README.md

 <!-->
 ### Scope of Features
-The following features were designed to meet the needs of new userssometimes appearing more than once for the purpose of both making the website easy to navigate and consistent branding design.
+The following features were designed to meet the needs of new playerssometimes appearing more than once for the purpose of both making the website easy to navigate and consistent branding design.

 #### Card Deck scope
 <img alt="placeholder" src="assets/media/documentation/placeholder.svg" width="100px">

 <b>Use to play the game.</b>
-<i>"Most Relevant user story: I need the design to be accessible, easy to read with lots of visuals.
-I need the tone of the design to appear warm, entertaining and encouraging."</i>
+<i>"Most Relevant User Stories: As a player, I need the design to be accessible, easy to read with lots of visuals.
+As a player, I need the tone of the design to appear warm, entertaining and encouraging."</i>

 #### Turn count scope
 <img alt="placeholder" src="assets/media/documentation/placeholder.svg" width="100px">

-<b>An updating score count that follows the attempts taken by the user.</b>
+<b>An updating score count that follows the attempts taken by the player.</b>
-<i>"I need a quick feedback loop that suggests how I'm doing as I play the game."</i>
+<i>"As a player, I need a quick feedback loop that suggests how I'm doing as I play the game."</i>

 #### Restart button scope
 <img alt="placeholder" src="assets/media/documentation/placeholder.svg" width="100px">

-<b>User clicks here to restart their game.</b>
+<b>player clicks here to restart their game.</b>
-<i>"I need a new arrangement of cards each time I play the game to keep it interesting."</i>
+<i>"As a player, I need a new arrangement of cards each time I play the game to keep it interesting."</i>

 #### You've Won feature scope
 <img alt="placeholder" src="assets/media/documentation/placeholder.svg" width="100px">

 <b>An encouraging message at the end of the game, it shows total turns taken and also displays the Restart button.</b>
-<i>"I need to receive praise for completing the game."</i>
+<i>"As a player, I need to receive praise for completing the game."</i>

 #### How To Play feature scope
 <img alt="placeholder" src="assets/media/documentation/placeholder.svg" width="100px">

-<b>Allows the user to read the rules of the game.</b>
+<b>Allows the player to read the rules of the game.</b>
-<i>"I need to understand how to play the game."</i>
+<i>"As a player, I need to understand how to play the game."</i>

 #### Navbar scope
 <img alt="placeholder" src="assets/media/documentation/placeholder.svg" width="100px">

 <b>Displays just the Logo.</b>
-<i>"I need the tone of the design to appear warm, entertaining and encouraging."</i>
+<i>"As a player, I need the tone of the design to appear warm, entertaining and encouraging."</i>

 #### Footer scope
 <img alt="placeholder" src="assets/media/documentation/placeholder.svg" width="100px">